 Check how it looks like on the video:

-When you are around, it’s worth to pay a visit to the cozy Frognerseteren café and restaurant, located in the picturesque building from 1891.
+When you are around, it’s worth to pay a visit to the cosy Frognerseteren café and restaurant, located in the picturesque building from 1891.
 The wooden architecture gives you a feeling that you are somewhere in the mountains.
-And there are amazing views to the Oslofjorden.
+And there are amazing views of the Oslofjorden.
 Try their famous apple pie and hot chocolate or opt for traditional Norwegian waffles.

 To get to Korketrekkeren, take a metro line 1 to Frognereseteren and get off at the last station Frognereseteren.